FlowFuse/website/product/plan.md

-# Product Vision
+# Product  Plan

 ## Background

-Our [Company Strategy](strategy.md) sets out 4 pillars that our product work is focussed around
+Our [Company Strategy](../company/strategy.md) sets out 4 pillars that our product work is focussed around

 Therefore our product activities should be related back to at least one of these 4 pillars.